 - Things like a principal residence and withdrawals from a retirement account are subject to different tax regulations.

 - Spousal support also comes with unique tax laws, laws that actually changed at the end of 2018.
 It’s important to educate yourself in this regard.

 Related Reading: Date of Separation: How Changes to California Law Impact Divorce

 5. Hiring the Wrong Lawyer

 Look at what you have, consider what you want and need out of a settlement, and find a divorce attorney who understands those elements.
 Hire someone you can work with.
 That will likely prove more practical and effective than simply hiring a bulldog.

-Though there’s no legal difference, a high asset divorce comes with many potential hazards.
+Though there’s no legal difference from a run-of-the-mill divorce, a high-asset divorce comes with many additional potential hazards.
 These are just a few.
 If you have a lot to protect, it probably benefits you to retain an experienced divorce lawyer.

 Related Reading: If I Don’t Have A Will, Would My Ex Get Everything?